polinavafik/dashboard/README.md

 - yes Populate the table with mock sales data for at least three product categories over a period of 1 month.
 - yes Implement sorting options for revenue, units sold, and profit margins.
-- Enable dynamic filtering by day or product category.
+- yes Enable dynamic filtering by day or product category.
-- Add possibility to download data in .csv format
+- yes?
+Add possibility to download data in .csv format

 2. Chart: